 - .06 The range of appropriate reports is relatively narrow for external user reports as compared to that for internal user reports.
 An external user report would be relatively formal and detailed when the actuary does not communicate directly with users or when the interests of an external user and of the actuary's client or employer are not the same. - .07 Appropriate description and disclosure in a report strike a balance between too little and too much.
 Too little disclosure deprives the user of needed information.
-Too much disclosure may exaggerate the importance of minor matters, imply a diminution of the actuary's responsibility for the work, or make the report hard to read. - The appropriate criterion for description and disclosure is the question, "What qualitative and quantitative information best serves the user's understanding and decision-making?"
-The question, "What information does the user want?" is an insufficient criterion because the circumstances of a case may make the actuary aware of information needs of which the user is unaware. - .09 Reporting the sensitivity of the results to variations in assumptions is often useful. - Disclosure need not necessarily be in the report itself except if its importance so warrants or if it cannot be referenced in material available to users.
-Disclosure in a short report may place undue emphasis on the information disclosed. - An unintended reservation misleads the user if it implies either that there was a deviation from accepted actuarial practice or that the actuary does not take full responsibility for the work.
+Too much disclosure may exaggerate the importance of minor matters, imply a diminution of the actuary's responsibility for the work, or make the report hard to read. - .08 The appropriate criterion for description and disclosure is the question, "What qualitative and quantitative information best serves the user's understanding and decision-making?"
+The question, "What information does the user want?", is an insufficient criterion because the circumstances of a case may make the actuary aware of information needs of which the user is unaware. - .09 The actuary would consider and address the sensitivity of the results of the work to variations in key assumptions where practical, useful and consistent with the terms of the engagement. - .10 Disclosure need not necessarily be in the report itself except if its importance so warrants or if it cannot be referenced in material available to users.
+Disclosure in a short report may place undue emphasis on the information disclosed.

+.11 An unintended reservation misleads the user if it implies either that there was a deviation from accepted actuarial practice or that the actuary does not take full responsibility for the work.
 The following are examples.